etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/example-subapplication-using-etendo-rx.md

   ![projection.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/projection.png)

-### Adding the projection & mapping
+### Adding the projection and mapping

-As we have already created the projection, we now have to assign it to a table from which we want to extract data.
+Having created the projection, we now need to map it to a table from which we want to extract data.
 To do this, we open the Projections and Mappings window.

-Next, add a new record with the following values:
+Next, we add a new record with the following values:

   | Field        | Value                                            |
   | ----------   | -------------------------------------------------|